TACC-Cloud/agave-docs/docs/agave/guides/profiles/introduction.rst

 `Account Creation Web Application <https://bitbucket.org/jstubbs/agave_id>`_

-Most likely you will want to customize the branding and other aspects of the application, but for simple use cases, the Agave team can deploy a stock instance of the application in your tenant.
-Work with the Agave developer team if this is of interest to your organization.
+Most likely you will want to customize the branding and other aspects of the application, but for simple use cases, the Tapis (Agave) team can deploy a stock instance of the application in your tenant.
+Work with the Tapis (Agave) developer team if this is of interest to your organization.